rmit-ir/RMQV/README.md

 It is also preferable to perform a `make test`, which runs the unit tests.

+If you are having problems with your boost version in CMake, download and compile the latest version using the `./boost.sh` script supplied.

 For further information about ds2i and variable block-max wand, please visit the original repos:
 * [ds2i](https://github.com/ot/ds2i)